tripleo1/awesome/README.md

 - [a0rtega/pafish](https://github.com/a0rtega/pafish) - Pafish is a testing tool that uses different techniques to detect virtual machines and malware analysis environments in the same way that malware families do
 - [aheck/clib](https://github.com/aheck/clib) - Header-only library for C99 that implements the most important classes from GLib: GArray, GHashTable, GList and GString.
 - [civboot/fngi](https://github.com/civboot/fngi) - a readable language that grows from the silicon
+- [cmu-sei/SCALe](https://github.com/cmu-sei/SCALe) - SCALe (Source Code Analysis Lab) is a static analysis aggregator/correlator which enables a source code analyst to combine static analysis results from multiple tools into one interface, and also provides mappings for diagnostics from the tools to the SEI CERT Secure Coding standards.
 - [console-tools/moc](https://github.com/console-tools/moc) - Music On Console
 - [containers/composefs](https://github.com/containers/composefs) - a file system for mounting container images
 - [dspinellis/cscout](https://github.com/dspinellis/cscout) - C code refactoring browser